-September 24: Taco Lasagna, Mexican corn, chips (White Horse Tavern)
+December 3: Taco Lasagna, Mexican corn, chips (catered by the White Horse Tavern)

 We no longer offer the drive-thru senior meal option.
 If you want a “to go” meal, you can pre-order the meal by calling 979-337-3370 no later than the Tuesday preceding the Friday but must come inside to pick up your meal.
 We will serve our dine-in seniors first and then prepare the “to go” meals.
 We suggest you arrive at 12:10 p.m. to pick up your meal.